Zhang Xiaobin (footballer, born 1993): Club career

 On 13 February 2019, Zhang was loaned to fellow first-tier club Tianjin Tianhai for the 2019 season.
 On 1 March 2019, he made his debut for the club in a 3–0 away defeat against Guangzhou Evergrande.
 On his return to Jiangsu he would be part of the squad that helped aid the club win the 2020 Chinese Super League title.
 On 28 February 2021, the parent company of the club Suning Holdings Group announced that operations were going to cease immediately due to financial difficulties.

 On 6 April 2021, Zhang joined second tier club Wuhan Three Towns on a free transfer.
 In his debut season he would go on to establish himself as a vital member of the team and help aid the club to win the league title and gain promotion as the club entered the top tier for the first time in their history.
 The following campaign he would be part of the squad that won the 2022 Chinese Super League title.

+On 7 January 2025, Zhang joined Chinese Super League club Shenzhen Peng City.

 International career

-Zhang was called up to the senior China squad for the 2018 FIFA World Cup qualification – AFC Third Round.
+Zhang was called up to the senior China squad for the 2018 FIFA World Cup qualification – AFC third round.